 More fluids can also help you pass small kidney stones, as can drugs that relax the muscles in the tube that carries pee from your kidneys to your bladder (the ureter).
 If the stones are large, your doctor may recommend using sound waves to break them up or surgery to take them out.
 Surgery can also fix other types of obstructions.

-If your doctor decides that your problem is caused by a certain medicine, she may suggest a lower dose or a different one.
+If your doctor decides that your problem is caused by a certain medicine, they may suggest a lower dose or a different medicine.
 But never stop taking a medication without talking with your doctor first.